haberdashPI/vscode-master-key/notes.md

   - show keybindings in webview (copy from old extension)
     - get it working with additional modifiers
     - get working with KeyboardLayoutMap

+UNIT TESTS for palette / and visual binding display

+BUG: I noticed that definitions are updated internally on some kind of delay (the config updates, but the state has an old value)
+BUG: sometimes the state of search always returns to insert (scrutize the code for oldMode resetting)

 - add: visualPriority (which overrides the index priority) for quick pick (maybe pick a better name)